 The right solution may allows children with hearing loss to enjoy a life full of sounds, speech, laughter and music.
 Even children born profoundly deaf can learn with confidence at a mainstream school, dance along to their favourite songs and hear you say, "I love you."

 Exploring the options for your child is the first step to achieving their best possible outcome.
-Be confident that you will make the best decision, because no one loves your child as much as you do.
+Be confident that you will make the best decision, because no one loves your child as you do.

 What can I do if my child has hearing loss?

 Find out as much as you can.
-Cochlear offers many hearing solutions that have helped children around the world for almost 40 years.
+Cochlear offers a range of hearing solutions that have helped children around the world for almost 40 years.
 We can give you the information you need.